 4.10 DocumentsSeamless integration into the document workflow requires integration into the actual document editors.
 Traditionally based on desktops, this is now moving to the web with collaborative editing capabilities.
 LibreOffice54 is the most mature, most widely spread Open Source application that serves both use cases.
 Vereign has partnered with Collabora, the company that provides professional LibreOffice support and has put LibreOffice online in the cloud,55 to bring native integration of signing and archiving into LibreOffice in all versions.
 Due to the principles shared by both companies, the entire integration will be contributed upstream as open source, making the capabilities available to all users of LibreOffice.

 The integration will allow users to activate LibreOffice as a client via a QR code.
-Selecting the right passport will choose the correct key to sign the documents and upload them into the archive.
+Selecting the right profile will choose the correct key to sign the documents and upload them into the archive.
 Because LibreOffice uses WebDAV56 on the desktop and WOPI57 on the server side for file transfer, we have added services for both.
 This way a user can utilize the signing and archiving in any desktop or web instance of LibreOffice—including in-file sync and shared solutions such as Nextcloud58 or ownCloud.59

 4.10.1 Document publication